-Not only is attendance part of your grade, it's also critical to understanding Project Management.
-During our inclass sessions we will dig deeper into the material covered in the videos and readings, and we will apply the theories and information you learned from the textbook and videos.
+While in-person attendance is not part of your grade, you are expected to complete the in-class work each week.
+You may do this in our physical classroom or at home, but this work is critical to understanding Project Management.
+During our in-class sessions we will dig deeper into the material covered in the videos and readings, and we will apply the theories and information you learned from the textbook and videos.
 You will not sit and passively take notes, but instead be an active participant and answering open-ended questions, solve mini case studies, and work in groups to work through problems.
-This work will be turned in for a grade, and while you are allowed to miss two in-class sessions with no penalty, I hope you will make attending every session a priority in your education.
+This work is graded, but you are allowed to not turn in two of them without penalty due to unforeseen circumstances that might arise.